centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 title: EasyVista RestAPI
 ---

-## How it works

-The EasyVista Open Tickets provider uses the EasyVista Rest API to open incidents about your monitoring alerts.

 ## Installing the EasyVistaRest provider

 1. [Download](https://share.centreon.com/s/qypnoTgYfxHejaS) the **EasyVistaRest** folder into **/usr/share/centreon/www/modules/centreon-open-tickets/providers** on the central server.